leebenson/reactql/README.md

 * [src/graphql](src/graphql) - GraphQL initialisation goes here.
 There's an [apollo.ts](src/graphql/apollo.ts) which builds a universal Apollo Client and enables local state, and [state.ts](src/graphql/state.ts) which sets up default state (automatically rehydrated on the client) and some mutation handlers, for incrementing a local counter.

-* [src/lib](src/lib) - Library functions to handle hot-code reloading, finding the the right `main.js` / `main.css` in production (which is automatically hashed for versioning), Webpack stats and Styled Components.
+* [src/lib](src/lib) - Library functions to handle hot-code reloading, finding the right `main.js` / `main.css` in production (which is automatically hashed for versioning), Webpack stats and Styled Components.

 * [src/mutations](src/mutations) - Your GraphQL mutations.
 Out-the-box, you'll find the query to increment the local state counter.